Written by: Mary Gerardine

 Step 1: Complete a Broker Pre-Licensing Course

-The first step to becoming a real estate broker is to complete a pre-licensing education course that has been approved by your state.
+The first step to becoming a real estate broker is to complete a state-approved pre-licensing education course.

 Recommended Real Estate Course